Team-4-CRUD/Capstone-1-Backend/README.md

 This project has a vercel.json file, which will make it easier to deploy this project to Vercel.
 Check the video listed in the cohort repository for a walkthrough of how to connect your deployed Express server to Neon Postgres.

+## POSTGRES COMMANDS

+only if are trying to delete a poll that has saved votes:
+ALTER TABLE "draftVotes"
+DROP CONSTRAINT IF EXISTS "draftVotes_pollForm_id_fkey";

+ALTER TABLE "draftVotes"
+ADD CONSTRAINT "draftVotes_pollForm_id_fkey"
+FOREIGN KEY ("pollForm_id")
+REFERENCES "pollforms"("pollForm_id")
+ON DELETE CASCADE;